Nico: Personal life

-Nico had an affair with French actor Alain Delon and, on 11 August 1962, gave birth to their son, Christian Aaron Boulogne, whom she called Ari.
-Delon denied paternity and Nico had difficulty raising Ari, so the boy was raised by Delon's parents.
-Ari became a photographer and actor, and had a son, born in 1999, and a daughter, born in 2006.
+On 11 August 1962, she gave birth to her son, Christian Aaron Boulogne, whom she called Ari.
+She was living with Nicos Papatakis in 1962 but told him that Alain Delon was the father of her child.
+Delon always denied it, and it has not been verified.
+Unable to raise her child, she left Ari to be raised by Delon's mother and his stepfather.
+Ari became a photographer and actor.
+He died of a heroin overdose, aged 60, in Paris in 2023.

 Nico saw herself as part of a tradition of bohemian artists, which she traced back to the Romanticism of the early 19th century.
 She led a nomadic life, living in different countries.
 Apart from Germany, where she grew up, and Spain, where she died, Nico lived in Italy and France in the 1950s, spent most of the 1960s in the US, and lived in London in the early 1960s and again in the 1980s, when she moved between London and Manchester.

-The final years of her life were mainly spent in the Prestwich and Salford area of Greater Manchester.
-Although she was still struggling with addiction, she became interested in music again.
-For a few months in the 1980s, she shared an apartment in Brixton, London, with punk poet John Cooper Clarke but not as a couple.
+In 1965, Nico became pregnant during a three-month affair with Brian Jones and had an abortion.
+The event prompted her to seek a closer relationship with her son Ari.

 Nico was a heroin addict for over 15 years.
-In the book Songs They Never Play on the Radio, James Young, a member of her band in the 1980s, recalls many examples of her troubling behaviour due to her "overwhelming" addiction – and that Nico claimed never to have taken the drug while in the Velvets/Factory scene but only began using during her relationship with Philippe Garrel in the 1970s.
+In the book Songs They Never Play on the Radio, James Young, a member of her band in the 1980s, recalls many examples of her troubling behaviour due to her "overwhelming" addiction – and that Nico claimed never to have taken the drug while in the Velvets/Factory scene but only began using during her relationship with French film director Philippe Garrel in the 1970s.